Edwin Hurlbut

 Hon.
-Edwin Hurlbut (October 10, 1817 – November 28, 1905) was an American lawyer, editor, politician and humanitarian.
-And at one point was the Mayor of Oconomowoc from 1866 to 1867.
+Edwin Hurlbut (October 10, 1817 – November 28, 1905) was an American lawyer, editor, politician and humanitarian and the Mayor of Oconomowoc from 1866 to 1867.

 Early years

-Born in 1817 in Newtown, Connecticut, one of ten children of Philander and Julia Alma (Thomas) Hurlbut.
-The family moved to Bradford County, Pennsylvania when Edwin was seven years old.
+Hurlbut was born in 1817 in Newtown, Connecticut, one of ten children of Philander and Julia Alma (Thomas) Hurlbut.
+The family moved to Bradford County, Pennsylvania when he was seven years old.
 They made the trip in a covered wagon, which they lived in until they cleared the land and built a log house on their one thousand acre homestead.
-During the three months of winter Edwin walked four miles a day through the forests to the nearest school, which was held in a log house.
+During the three months of winter Hurlbut walked four miles a day through the forests to the nearest school, which was held in a log house.
 The remainder of the year he aided his father in cutting timber, digging up stumps and transforming the wilderness into meadow and grain field.
-Edwin credits these years of hard labor to his later in life gnarled and stiff fingers and joints, which he would state were not the fingers of either a lawyer nor editor.
+Hurlbut credits these years of hard labor to his later in life gnarled and stiff fingers and joints, which he would state were not the fingers of either a lawyer nor editor.
 He also attributed these early life experiences to his determination to never shrink from a task.

-Eight years later fifteen-year-old Edwin walked to New Jersey.
+Eight years later fifteen-year-old Hurlbut walked to New Jersey.
 He states that "...when quite a chunk of a boy, with light heart and elastic step I left home and walked over the mountains and through the woods to Newark, New Jersey, 100 miles distant, to visit Grandma Thomas."
 He lived there a year and then walked back to Pennsylvania to resume an occupation as a woodchopper.